AlessandroAnnini/layereddsl/README.md

-# LayeredDSL: Specification & Agent Guide
+# LayeredDSL v2.0: Specification & Agent Guide

-**A collaborative DSL-first architecture for building AI-aligned software.**
+**A collaborative DSL-first architecture for building AI-aligned software with formal contracts and comprehensive type systems.**

 > _"AI writes better code when you stop thinking in code."_